Getting your Trinity Audio player ready... |

 Balancing Your GMAT Score With Other Factors

-However, when you have your sights set on a particular program, you need to determine what would be “outstanding” at that program in particular.
-Quite literally, you should ask yourself, “How does my application stand out?
-What will get me noticed?” (in a good way, of course).
+However, when your sights are set on a particular program, you must determine what would be “outstanding” at that program in particular.
+Quite literally, you should ask yourself some questions.
+“How does my application stand out?” “ What will get me noticed?” (in a good way, of course).
 In other words, how do you stack up against the average Yale SOM student?

 How Do You Stack Up?

-If you’re basically on par with the majority of Yale MBA students in most or all respects, then it’s a pretty good bet that there will be many other applicants just like you.
+Let’s say you’re basically on par with the majority of Yale MBA students in most or all respects.
+Then it’s a pretty good bet that there will be many other applicants just like you.
 In other words, although you may have a perfectly fine and impressive applicant profile, you could run the risk of getting lost in a sea of similar applicants.

-Thus, earning a GMAT score that beats the class median could really help your application stand out.
-In fact, people in groups that are overrepresented in MBA admissions typically need to earn higher GMAT scores than they otherwise would in order to be competitive at top programs.
+Thus, earning a GMAT score that beats the class median could help your application stand out.
+In fact, people in overrepresented groups in MBA admissions typically need higher GMAT scores than they otherwise would.
+This would make them competitive at top programs.

 If you’re basically on par with the majority of Yale MBA students in most or all respects, then it’s a pretty good bet that there will be many other applicants just like you.